Efficiency of Self-Adjusting Heaps: Analysis of smooth heaps

+We charge the second term, $2\lg x.m - 2\lg M$, to the current delete-min.
+Suppose the real subpath containing $x$, say $P$, is left-light.
+If there is another left-light real subpath $P'$ above $P$ on the central path, then $x.m \leq M'$ where $M'$ is defined with respect to $P'$.
+This inequality also holds for the topmost left-light real subpath if we set $M' = n$.
+Then $2\lg x.m - 2\lg M \leq 2\lg M' - 2\lg M$.
+The sum of this bound over all left-light real subpaths $P$ is at most $2\lg n$.
+The symmetric argument yields the same bound for the right-light real subpaths, giving a total bound of $4\lg n$.
+Hence the sum of rank increases due to central links between inner nodes is at most $6\lg n$ per delete-min.

+Finally, on each real subpath there is at most one link between an outer root and an inner root.
+The step-up increases the rank of the inner root by at most $\lg\lg n$.
+We charge this increase to the phantom k-link lost by the top node on the real subpath, or to the current delete-min if the top node is the root of $\cT$.
+The total cost is $\lg\lg n$ per decrease-key plus $\lg\lg n + 3$ per delete-min, by Lemma~\ref{L:k-link-shift}.
+This proves the lemma. \end{proof}

 Combining our bounds, we obtain Theorem~\ref{T:slim-node-rank-changes} for smooth heaps, with somewhat larger constants.
-That is, the sum of node rank increases, decreases, or changes is $\OO(\lg\lg n)$ per decrease-key plus $\OO(\lg n)$ per delete-min.
+That is, in any sequence of smooth heap operations starting with no heaps, the sum of the magnitudes of node-rank changes is $\OO(\lg\lg n)$ per decrease-key plus $\OO(\lg n)$ per delete-min.